qibebt-bioinfo/meta-storms/README.md

 ### Multiple classification output

-[**MetaDB-parse-meta**] (#meta-data-prediction)generates the predicted meta-data with the assigned scores (always between 0 and 1).
+[**MetaDB-parse-meta**](#meta-data-prediction)generates the predicted meta-data with the assigned scores (always between 0 and 1).
 In the output, for each of the query samples, all of its predicted meta-data are listed in tandem in a single line, e.g.

 | **#ID**    | **Meta-data** | **Score** | **Meta-data** | **Score** |
 | ---------- | ------------- | --------- | ------------- | --------- |